 minister and the finance minister on the issue.

-economic sentiment survey.
-The ZEW index rose to its highest
+survey helped boost euro sentiment.
+The ZEW index rose to its

-since April 2010, beating even the highest forecast in a Reuters
+highest since April 2010, beating even the highest forecast in a

 Investors, however, grew cautious ahead of the Italian